SLSkuy/SocialApp/README.md

 # SocialApp
-A simple online-chatting platform base on c++
+A simple online-chatting platform based on c++